toransahu/notes/docs/cs-fundamentals/DS.md

 ## Degenerated / Pathological Tree
 Every internal node has one child.
 Performance-wise same as linked list.

+## Skew (Binary) Tree
+A tree with every node having one child only

+## Left Skew (Binary) Tree
+A tree with every node having one Left child only

+## Right Skew (Binary) Tree
+A tree with every node having one Right child only

 ## Binary Search Tree (BST)
 ### Desc
 ### Operations